Israel Opens Floating Cinema for Coronavirus-Safe Viewing

 by Reuters and Algemeiner Staff

-The floating cinema provided seating aboard 70 pedal and rowing boats set in the Yarkon Park lake, two meters apart to maintain social distancing, the Tel Aviv municipality said.
+The floating cinema provided seating aboard 70 pedal and rowing boats set in the Yarkon Park lake, two metres apart to maintain social distancing, Tel Aviv municipality said.

 Two films will be screened every evening during the last week of August, the municipality said.
 Thursday’s screening, attended by about 200 people, was a pilot event which featured the family comedy “Paddington 2.”